MozahidHridoy24/MozahidHridoy24/README.md

 ## 📌 About Me

-Hi, I'm Mozahidul Islam Hridoy — a passionate **MERN Stack Engineer** from Bangladesh 🇧🇩.
+Hi, I'm Mozahidul Islam Hridoy — a passionate **MERN Stack Engineer** from Bangladesh.

 🔍 I specialize in building modern, scalable, and user-focused web applications.
 I care deeply about writing clean code and delivering a seamless user experience.